 When you start studying Thai Traditional Massage you most probably learn a so-called Thai Massage sequence.
 This sequence is a fixed set of subsequent moves, actions and techniques, in order to realize an energy-balanced full body massage.
 Subsequently there’s also a certain amount of time in which things are done, perhaps an hour or an hour and a half.

-The sequence is generally good enough for starters and every school or institution teaches its own set — has its own curriculum, and in most cases the differences between various beginners training courses are rather small.
+The sequence is generally good enough for starters and every Thai Massage school or institution teaches its own set — has its own curriculum, and in most cases the differences between various beginners or foundation training courses are rather small.

 Yet, this will come much later after quite some real-life experience.
 Then, you will start skipping the order of techniques done, and emphasize certain other steps, reorder them.
 Your sequence won’t follow a fixed pattern any longer — it will become more spontaneous, creative, uniquely depending on the client’s needs.